denrou/markdown-cv/index.md

 * -- Develop a parallelized autoML algorithm able to pick the right model for a given time serie dataset.
 * -- Create custom applications for a top tier client on text analysis (clustering and sentiment analysis about technical topics).
-* -- Accompanied a team of 5 data scientists and a data engineer to help develop the SaaS platform.
+* -- Lead a team of 5 data scientists and a data engineer to improve the SaaS platform.

 ## Education